A MELODY

 If you’ve never contemplated hiring an entire orchestra, here’s the back-of-the-envelope math: take 40 to 60 people, pay them $50-$100 an hour, and do that for a lot of hours.

 Can’t afford it?
-Neither could I. Even opera houses can’t afford it.
-Instead, I went the route of teaching myself Cubase (a leading digital audio software package) and leveraged extraordinary classical instrument sample libraries from companies like EastWest and Spitfire.
+Neither could I. Even opera houses can’t really afford it.
+Instead, I went the route of teaching myself Cubase (a leading digital audio software package used by many film scorers) and leveraged extraordinary classical instrument sample libraries.
 Incredibly, even as a complete novice, I was able to create something that sounded close to an actual orchestra in a few months.

 But as for vocals?
 Well, software can’t do that.
 Not well, at least.
 I needed singers.
 Human ones.
-Fortunately, as a former professional opera singer, I’m lucky enough to know some of the greatest singers on Earth.
+Fortunately, as a former professional opera singer, I knew some of the greatest singers on Earth.

 Incidentally - to this day, having been able to pay artists to create art remains a never-ending source of joy in my life.